Legoman99573/GravesX/src/main/resources/data/text/readme.txt

 ##########
 # Graves #
 ##########
-The ULTIMATE full featured lightweight death chest plugin / player grave plugin!
+The ULTIMATE full-featured lightweight death chest plugin / player grave plugin!
 Every feature you could ever need and more!
 While still being lightweight and efficient.

 ##########